 Lucy K. Pick

-Director of Undergraduate Studies and Senior Lecturer in the History of Christianity in the Divinity School; Associate Faculty in the Department of History
+Director of Undergraduate Studies and Senior Lecturer in the History of Christianity; Associate Faculty in the Department of History

 MSL (Pontifical Institute of Mediaeval Studies)